-My step-father is now the ripe old age of 60(!) and was pushed into early retirement through a job loss.
+My step-father is now the ripe old age of 64 and was pushed into early retirement through a job loss about five years ago.
 Thankfully he was a union worker who put in more than enough time to collect a small pension, but with my younger sister still in her teens, that money can only go so far.
 Teenage girls are wallet vampires.
-I know, I used to be one.
+I know because I used to be one.

-I’ve thought about ways to save my mom and step-dad money without making them change their habits.
-Well, at first I tried to get them to change their habits, but I gave up because they’re pretty stubborn SOB’s and they pretty much cursed me out.
+I’ve thought about ways to save my mom and step-dad money without making them change their habits entirely.
+I do have to admit that at first, I tried to get them to change their life habits, but I gave up because they’re pretty stubborn SOB’s and they pretty much cursed me out.

-Now my mom can get her hair done for 25% off, my step-dad gets his daily coffee, and I can drag them to go grocery shopping with me…for quality time, of course. 😉
+Now my mom can get her hair done for 25% off, my step-dad gets his daily coffee, and I can drag them to go grocery shopping with me on senior days..for quality time, of course. 😉

 Join the newsletter